oddyEC/codestream/vscode/README.md

 [![Devie Award](https://raw.githubusercontent.com/TeamCodeStream/codestream-guide/develop/docs/src/assets/images/devie_banner.png)](https://www.codestream.com/blog/winner-of-the-2021-devie-for-best-coding-tool-codestream)

-# CodeStream
+# GitHub Enterprise by CodeStream

-CodeStream is a developer collaboration platform that integrates essential dev tools into VS Code.
+CodeStream is a developer collaboration platform that integrates essential dev tools, such as GitHub Enterprise, Slack, Teams, Jira, Trello and more, into VS Code.
 Eliminate context-switching and simplify code discussion and code review by putting collaboration tools in your IDE.

 ### Integrations